Battle of Bautzen (1945): Opposing forces

 German forces were composed of elements of the 4th Panzer Army and commanded by the headquarters for the Grossdeutschland and 57th Armored Corps.
 For the battle, the Germans had two armored divisions (the 20th and Hermann Göring), two mechanized divisions (the Brandenburg and Hermann Göring 2), an infantry division (the 17th) as well as an infantry division battle group (the remnants of the 545th Volksgrenadier Division).
 This force comprised some 50,000 soldiers, 300 tanks, and 600 guns.
 The supply train of the 10th SS Panzer Division was also present near Bautzen.

-The Polish Second Army consisted of five infantry divisions: (5th, 7th, 8th, 9th and 10th, the 1st Armored Corps, and smaller units), about 84,000–90,000 men, and 500 tanks.
+The Polish Second Army consisted of five infantry divisions: (5th, 7th, 8th, 9th and 10th, the 1st Armoured Corps, and smaller units), about 84,000–90,000 men, and 500 tanks.
 Many of them were new recruits inexperienced in combat, incorporated from the recently retaken Polish territories.
 The quality of the officer corps has also been questioned.
 One of the major problems facing the People's Army was the lack of a qualified cadre; a 1944 estimate showed that the army had one officer for each 1,200 soldiers.
 Many of the officers in the Polish Army were Soviet officers of Polish descent.

 Overall, the German units were smaller than the Polish forces, their equipment more worn and supplies inferior.
 Polish sources describe the Germans as more experienced, however the German sources accentuate their mix of experienced soldiers and inexperienced recruits of Hitlerjugend and Volkssturm units.